Have you ever wondered how safe the applications you use everyday are?

 Are these applications so safe that the only ones

-that may be able to compromise them
+that might be able to compromise them

-who sit in front of a black screen with green letters,
+those who sit in front of a black screen with green letters,

-use the keyboard at lighting speed,
+use the keyboard at lightning speed,

 and probably speak binary as their second language?